oslokommune/ukeweb_designsystem/src/molecules/navigation/menu/menu.md

 ### Accessibility

 Ensure that the hamburger button has a text.
 This is necessary so the screen readers can find the button.
+Only one of the data fields text and textClose should be available for screen readers at a time, so you will need to use aria-hidden to hide each one depending on the case: when the menu is open, set the data field 'text' aria-hidden=true and 'textClose' aria-hidden=false and the opposite when the menu is closed.